Micouwr/AI-TRIAGE_Bot/risk_controls/fallback_protocols.md

 ## Actions

 1. Route ticket to human agent with fallback flag
-2. Log incident in `fallback_log.json` with timestamp and input
+2. Log incident in `fallback_log.jsonl` with timestamp and input
 3. Notify governance team if fallback rate exceeds 5% in a 24-hour window

 ## Audit Notes